Brookside

 Connecting the Trails

-Currently, the former Brookside Equestrian Center trail is not a public trail (although we have not discouraged its use), it is not built to City trail standards, and it leaves a gap in the City’s trail network.
+Currently, the former Brookside Equestrian Center trail is not a public trail (although we have not discouraged its use) because it is not built to City trail standards.
 To remedy this and protect the walkability (and horseback “rideability”) that is an important part of Walnut’s exceptional quality of life, we are proposing to convert the existing trail into the Brookside Trail by reconstructing it to meet all City trail requirements and then dedicating it to the City with a protective permanent easement.
 When completed, the Brookside Trail will fill a “missing link” in Walnut’s public trail system.

 Preserving the Views